-Reading an article about the Westport legislation, I noted down one of the authors, Westport Representative Jonathan Cunitz, and sent him an email, asking to talk.
+Reading an article about the Westport legislation, I noted the name of one of the authors, Westport Representative Jonathan Cunitz, and sent him an email, asking to talk.
 To my delight, Jonathan responded immediately and generously offered to meet and share his success story.

 What do I remember from that first, key meeting with Jonathan Cunitz?
 A few points stood out in my mind as he helped us kick off what we called Rye Sustainability’s Reusable Bag Initiative (RBI).

-- You need a core team – 3 to 4 people – who work well together.
+- You need a core team—3 or 4 people—who work well together.
 (I’ll call it the Reusable Bag Initiative (RBI) team.)

-- Pick a leader who’ll be comfortable communicating with government officials, business owners, the community, and will be able to delegate tasks.
+- Pick a leader who’ll be comfortable communicating with government officials, business owners, and the community, and who will be able to delegate tasks.

 Set a Timeline

 We planned for 8 – 10 months, but if there’s already support in your community, you may not need as much time.
-Or you may need more time if you find resistance.
+If you find resistance, you may need more time.

 Keep notes, delegate tasks, set meetings.